HeimirDavid/recipe-application/README.md

 * **Better Image Storage**: Right now the images are from a URL provided by the user.
 It would be more user friendly to allow a user to upload an image file, maybye straight from their phone as not everyone have an uploaded image with an URL to provide.
+* **Improved Pagination**: The pagination that now exist was a last minute add to the project, and I wish to maybe improve it and add it into the search results as well.
+Perhaps other future parts as well which needs it, as the personal cookbook.
+* **User Managment**: The users would benefit from having more control over their login.
+Be able to change password, get a new one if the other is lost or forgotten, or delete the user entirely.
+These functions I would like to add to make the application more functional.

 ### Technologies Used
 **Main Languages Used**: HTML, CSS, Python and JavaScript